 Homeowners often reach this question after years of partial compromises.
 The kitchen works, but not well enough.
 The main floor feels chopped up.
 Storage is poor.
 Bedrooms are tight.
 The house may still sit on the right street, in the right school area, near the right routines.
-That is why "just move" is usually more emotionally simplistic than it sounds.
+That's why "just move" is usually more emotionally simplistic than it sounds.

 Moving has visible costs and hidden costs

 Purchase price, closing costs, interest rate changes, moving logistics, new furnishing needs, and post-purchase updates all matter.
 Beyond those, there is also the cost of starting over in a house that may still need work.
-Many homeowners find that a new house solves some frustrations while introducing new ones they could not fully see in a fast-moving market.
+Many homeowners find that a new house solves some frustrations while introducing new ones they couldn't fully see in a fast-moving market.

 Renovation works best when the house already has strong fundamentals

 If you like the lot, the neighborhood, the orientation, and the broad bones of the home, renovation can often make more sense than moving.
-That does not mean renovation is always cheaper.
+That doesn't mean renovation is always cheaper.
 It means the money is being invested into a location and house you already know has long-term value to you.

-What renovation can and cannot solve
+What renovation can and can't solve

 Use the decision as a filter, not a debate